 Airline travel ain’t what it used to be!
 The first international flight I took was in 1978 when I flew to London with my grandparents.

-We flew British Airways and we might as well have been in first class compared to today’s airline experience.
-The food was served on reusable dinnerware with actual stainless utensils.
-The snacks were delicious and it felt like a luxurious experience.
-I also don’t remember a baggage restriction either!
+We flew British Airways and we might as well have been in first-class compared to today’s airline experience.
+The food was served with stainless utensils on reusable plates.
+The snacks were delicious and overall it felt like a luxurious experience.
+There also wasn’t a baggage restriction!

-Today we know that airline travel is paired down and there’s no more free food unless you consider a tiny bag of pretzels a sufficient snack.
-Also, most airlines charge for checked bags, so lightening the load is essential!
+Today we know that airline travel is paired down and there’s no more free food – unless you consider a tiny bag of pretzels a sufficient snack.
+Also, most airlines charge for checked bags.
+All in all, lightening our load is essential!

 There is a philosophy I adopted many years ago, thanks to my mom.
 She always told me: once you’ve finished packing, bring half as much stuff and take twice as much money.

 How to Pack Lighter

 Of course, in the winter months, packing lighter is almost impossible because there are bulkier items, but here are a few tips that can help you pack lighter and not have to check a bag:

 - Use an expandable carry-on roller bag to allow for room for souvenirs you pick up along the way.
 Be sure it’s within airline guidelines to acctually carry on the plane.

 - Use a large carry-on bag versus a handbag (unless it’s quite sizable) to hold your wallet, keys, etc. and enough room to fit a book or magazine, cosmetics, and electronics—an all in one bag (especially since you’re only allowed two bags per person on most flights).